Muhammad-Mukarram-Asad/Development-Notes/README.md

-# Development-Notes Relates to Interviews and practice
+# Development-pictures Relates to Interviews and practice